Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 The Santa Cruz Surfing Museum is a small but fascinating place that tells the story of over 100 years of surfing in Santa Cruz.
 It is located inside an old lighthouse on West Cliff Drive and has stunning ocean views.
 The museum has surfboards, old photographs, and newspaper articles that show how surfing has changed over the years.
 One of the highlights is the Santa Cruz Surf Club, which helped shape the local surf culture in the 1930s and 1940s.

-Inside, you can see wooden surfboards from the early days and even boards that were chewed by sharks.
+Inside, you can see wooden surfboards from the early days and even boards that sharks chewed.
 There are also stories about famous surfers who made Santa Cruz a top surfing destination.
 Right outside, you can watch surfers riding the waves at Steamer Lane.
 It is one of the best surf spots in California.
-This makes the museum a perfect stop for anyone looking for things to do in Santa Cruz California.
+This makes the museum a perfect stop for anyone looking for things to do in Santa Cruz, California.

 Additional Information: